 These are posts that don’t appear on the timelines of Pages on Facebook.
 Dark posts, formerly called unpublished Page posts, are used to create ads and most often appear to users in their newsfeeds or the right columns on Facebook when the promotion of such posts is active.

 Because they’re exclusively commercial, dark posts show only paid reach.

-User engagement is one of the most important indicators for evaluating the quality of brand communication in social media.
-Engagement describes how brands are able to trigger recipients’ responses which in turn can be viral media content.
+User engagement is one of the most important indicators for evaluating the quality of a brand’s communication strategy on social media.
+Engagement describes how brands are able to incite users’ responses.
 Through this, brands not only keep on engaging their fans but also their image on the web.

 The Facebook Algorithm (Formerly Edge Rank)

-It has many factors of over 100,000 variables.
-Some of the most important variables are Affinity – the person with the given Page, the weight of the post which is calculated using the number of activities performed on it and time decay which is affected by the time since the publication of the post.
+Many factors matter when it comes to the algorithm.
+Some of the most important variables are Affinity – the person with the given Page, the weight of the post which is calculated using the number of activities performed on it, and time decay which is affected by the time since the publication of the post.

 Frequency is the average number of times an ad has been displayed on the feed of a user.
 It is counted as the number of impressions divided by the total reach.

 When setting up Facebook ads, you can determine how many times a given ad is shown to a user which would of course be dependent on the budget of the campaign.

 This is a Facebook activity indicator (created by Sotrender).
 InI calculates the individual activities and assigns them the appropriate weights according to their relevance to the Page.
 This allows the InI to help identify which content was the most engaging, considering the importance of individual activities.
 The metric can be calculated from the brand’s perspective or that of the user’s.

 - Post (text, status or multimedia, etc.) = 12